 The generalist field practicum requires 420 hours completed concurrently with enrollment in 2 integrative fieldwork seminar courses (SWK 530 and 535).
 The full foundation curriculum is required of all students, with the exception of those admitted with advanced standing.

 Advanced standing is an application category open to those with a bachelor’s degree in social work (BSW), accredited by the Council on Social Work Education (CSWE).
-Advanced standing applicants may seek waivers for up to 6 of the following foundation courses: Human Behavior and the Social Environment, History of Social Welfare Policy, Practice Methods and Skills 1 and 2, and Integrative Field Seminars/Methods Skills Labs 1 and 2, which include 420 field practicum hours.
+Advanced standing applicants may seek waivers for up to 6 of the following foundation courses: Human Behavior and the Social Environment, History of Social Welfare Policy, Practice Methods and Skills 1 and 2, and Integrative Field Seminars, which include 420 field practicum hours.
 Advanced standing applicants must offer an equivalent BSW course for each with a grade of B (3.0) or higher in order to receive a waiver.

-The concentration curriculum is made up of 9 courses and an advanced field practicum in one of 2 concentrations:
+The concentration curriculum is made up of 32 or 33 credits and an advanced field practicum in one of 2 concentrations:

 Multicultural Clinical Practice (MCCP) Concentration